mohafizul/mohafizul.github.io/_posts/2018-06-21-calc-steam-property.md

     -   jquery
     -   jscript
     -   chart.js
-title:  "Double Square Root to Get Saturated Steam Temperature"
+title:  "Using Double Square Root to obtain Saturated Steam Temperature"
 date:   2018-06-21 15:30:00 +0800
 categories: Rule of Thumb
 ---
-Steam properties usually obtain by using The International Association for The Properties of Water & Steam, IAPWS-IF97 formulas.
+Steam properties usually obtain by using The International Association for The Properties of Water & Steam, IAPWS-IF97 formula.
-However this formula usually required an app, software, printed table or excel adds on.
-These tools usually are not available during meeting and discussion, to get a fast and fairly accurate estimation for saturated steam pressure and temperature, a simple double square root method below can be used:
+To use this formula may require an app, software, printed table or excel adds on.
+These tools usually are not available during meeting and discussion, so to get a fast estimation with acceptable accuracy, a simple double square root formula below can be used:

 ```phyton
 Tsat = [(P^0.5)^0.5]x100